Tag Archives: Hild

 All about Hild of Whitby (614-680)

 Hild (or Hilda) lived in the 7th Century and made her mark in the kingdom of Northumbria, now part of England.
-She took her first vows as a nun somewhat later in life, at the age of 33, but managed to help start several monasteries and become the founding Abbess at Whitby, a monastery where men and women had residence.
-Her reputation for wise counsel made her a coveted adviser to several kings and crucial to the conversion of much her territory to Christianity.
-She also is known for her great love and devotion to ordinary people.
+She took her first vows as a nun somewhat later in life, at the age of 33, but managed to help start several monasteries and become the founding Abbess at Whitby, a monastery where both men and women lived according to their rule.
+Her reputation for wise counsel made her a sought-after adviser to several kings and was crucial to the conversion of much her territory to Christianity.
+She is still known for her great love and devotion to people of “low estate.”
+[The Three Estates was a social hierarchy in medieval Europe that categorized people into the clergy (First Estate), nobility (Second Estate), and peasantry (Third Estate).
+The commoners, or Third Estate, were considered the lowest order and were largely excluded from political power.
+See also Romans 12:16 and the carol “What Child is This?”
+And also note that people who think of themselves as “low estate” also need looking out for.]

-While her Celtic people were pushed further and further North by the pagan groups such as the Saxons, a vital mission to the invaders remained.
+While Hild’s Celtic people were pushed further and further North by the pagan groups such as the Saxons, a vital mission to the invaders remained.
 The church in Rome often competed with the Celtic tradition, and Hild was known for helping to settle the big question of when Easter would be celebrated.
 This was just one example of the peacemaking she was known for in rather turbulent times.

 Her relationship with the farmhand, Caedmon, is a good example of her devotion to developing regular people.
 She recognized Caedmon’s gifts for music and poetry and encouraged them.
 He became the first published poet in English.

 We mostly know about Hild from Bede’s Ecclesistical History.
 In it we often read about miracles accompanying his subject’s death.
-These miracles seem more likely when we remember they occured among people who keep a common schedule and regimen of prayer, who are sealed by a common love for God and one another.
+These miracles seem more likely when we remember they occurred among people who keep a common schedule and regimen of prayer, who are sealed by a common love for God and one another.
 Here is an example from his account of Hild:

 It is also told, that her death was, in a vision, made known the same night to one of the virgins dedicated to God, who loved her with a great love, in the same monastery where the said handmaid of God died.
 This nun saw her soul ascend to heaven in the company of angels; and this she openly declared, in the very same hour that it happened, to those handmaids of Christ that were with her; and aroused them to pray for her soul, even before the rest of the community had heard of her death.
 The truth of which was known to the whole community in the morning.
 This same nun was at that time with some other handmaids of Christ, in the remotest part of the monastery, where the women who had lately entered the monastic life were wont to pass their time of probation, till they were instructed according to rule, and admitted into the fellowship of the community.